hippke/tls/doc.rst

 EPIC catalog info
 -----------------

-As a convenience function to pull estimates for stellar mass, radius, and limb darkening.
+A convenience function to pull estimates for stellar mass, radius, and limb darkening for stars observed during the Kepler K2 mission.
+It is planned to extend this function with catalogs for Kepler, TESS, Gaia, CHEOPS, PLATO and others.

 Data are collated from the K2 Ecliptic Plane Input Catalog (`Huber et al. 2016 <https://ui.adsabs.harvard.edu/#abs/2016ApJS..224....2H/abstract>`_) with limb darkening coefficients from `Claret et al. (2012, 2013) <https://ui.adsabs.harvard.edu/#abs/2012A%26A...546A..14C/abstract>`_

 .. function:: catalog_info(EPIC_id)